 Should my husband or wife participate?

-Your spouse can participate in the plan if he or she performs work for the plan that would generate earned income.
+Your spouse can participate in the plan if he or she performs work for the company that would generate earned income.
 Don’t worry about your spouse being an “employee” for the purposes of eligibility, as even if he or she doesn’t have technical ownership of your company, spouses who are also employees are seen as owner-employees because of the marital relationship and thus, will not affect your eligibility.
-It may be helpful to know, that a spouse can participate later on if you two decide this is best and it does not even require a document update.
-If you have more questions about spousal participation, just give us a call and we’ll talk it over.
+It may be helpful to know that a spouse can participate later on if you two decide this is best and it does not even require a document update.

-If you are married AND if your spouse will participate, you’ll want to decide if your spouse should also be a Solo 401k trustee (application question: will spouse be co-trustee).
+If you are married, you’ll want to decide if your spouse should also be a Solo 401k trustee (application question: will spouse be co-trustee).
 It’s up to you (and your spouse).
 A spouse can be added as a signer on bank accounts opened for the trust and generally have the same control over the funds as you if added as trustee.
 A trustee can be added or removed at any time and if you catch us on a good day, we’ll probably do the update for free, so keep that in mind too.

 Desired Solo 401k plan/trust name: